ibm-cloud-docs/cloud-databases/reference-key-protect.md

 Role | Source | Target | Type
 -----|-----|-----|-----
 Reader | Cloud Object Storage service | Key Protect Service | Created by `<cloud-databases-crn>` {: caption="Table 2.
-Example Key Protect Authorization for COS from Cloud Databases " caption-side="top"}
+Example Key Protect Authorization for Cloud Object Storage from Cloud Databases " caption-side="top"}

 ### Removing Keys
 {: #key-remove}

 IAM/Key Protect does not stop you from removing the policy between the key and Cloud Object Storage (the second example), but doing so can make your backups unrestorable.
 To prevent this, if you delete the Cloud Object Storage policy that governs the ability of Cloud Databases to use the key for Cloud Object Storage, the policy is re-created to continue backing up your deployment.

-Be very careful when removing keys and authorizations.
+Be careful when removing keys and authorizations.
 If you have multiple deployments that use the same keys, it is possible to inadvertently destroy backups to **all** of those deployments by revoking the delegation authorization.
 If at all possible, do not use the same key for multiple deployment's backups.

 If you want to shred the backups, you can delete the key.
-Cloud Object Storage takes care of making sure that the storage is unreadable and unwriteable.
-But any other deployments that use that same key for backups will encounter subsequent backup failures.
+Cloud Object Storage ensures that the storage is unreadable and unwriteable.
+However, any other deployments that use that same key for backups will encounter subsequent backup failures.

 If you do require that the same key to be used for multiple deployment's backups, removing keys and authorizations can have the following side effects.
 - If you delete just the Cloud Object Storage authorization (as seen in Table 2), then not only is the deployment that is shown as the creator affected, but any deployments that also use the same key are also affected.
 Those deployments can encounter temporary backup failures until the policy is automatically re-created.
 There should be no lasting effects, except for missing backups.